 Slope instability has been a re-occurring issue along the east bank of the South Saskatchewan River for many years.
 In 2014, the lower Meewasin Trail and sidewalk near Saskatchewan Crescent and 16th Street began to show signs of movement.
 In the spring of 2016, the movement increased significantly and the City closed the affected section of the Meewasin trail, sidewalk and street for public safety.

 Construction to remediate the slope, Saskatchewan Crescent and the upper and lower Meewasin Trails began in August 2016.
-The majority of the work was completed by mid-November 2016 with final constructing completed in August 2017 with additional work on the 16th Street Outfall along the lower slope being completed in November 2017.
+The majority of the work was completed by mid-November 2016.
+Construction was completed in August 2017 with additional work on the 16th Street Outfall along the lower slope being completed in November 2017.
 Construction included:

-- Installing steel H-piles to a an approximate depth of 18 m, a concrete lagging retaining wall, and sub-drainage
+- Installing steel H-piles to a an approximate depth of 18 m, a concrete lagging retaining wall, and sub-drainage system

 - Repaving Saskatchewan Crescent and the Upper Meewasin Trail above the retaining wall